-In a 2014 survey, nearly 3 in 10 Romanian women reported abuse by a partner.
+In a 2022 survey, nearly 24% of Romanian women reported having experienced gender violence.
 While domestic violence was criminalized in 2000 and Romania ratified an international convention against GBV in 2016, society generally tolerates GBV.
 Further, many Romanians consider it a private matter: some 29% of surveyed Romanians indicated that government should play no role in stopping GBV.
 Consequently, women in need of support have few options.
 For example, Bucharest houses just 2 battered women's shelters, neither receiving any government funding.
 Victims are often unaware of their rights to protection or are reluctant to seek help.
 Even if GBV cases are reported, indictment and prosecution of perpetrators is rare.
-For example, between May 2012-January 2013, only 23% of cases of women seeking protection were even tried.
+For example, of the 51,222 cases of domestic violence reported in 2021, 66% of victims were women.
+During that same year, 75% of cases registered with the prosecutor's office were closed during the investigation.